-1.105 In connection with the Sarbanes-Oxley Act of 2002, the SEC issued regulations implementing sections of the act, addressing various areas such as certification of financial statements, auditor independence, non-U.S. GAAP financial measures, accounting firms' record retention, audit committees, influencing auditors, and other matters.
+1.95 In connection with the Sarbanes-Oxley Act, the SEC issued regulations implementing sections of the act that address various areas, such as certification of financial statements, auditor independence, non-U.S. GAAP financial measures, accounting firms' record retention, audit committees, the influencing of auditors, and other matters.
 These regulations are not unique to financial institutions.
-Management, the board of directors, the audit committee, and auditors generally should be aware of the requirements of the Sarbanes-Oxley Act and the implementing SEC regulations.
+Management, the board of directors, the audit committee, and auditors generally should be aware of the requirements of the Sarbanes-Oxley Act and the implementing SFC regulations.

-1.106 In addition to the previously mentioned regulations, in June 2003, the SEC adopted rules requiring companies subject to the reporting requirements of the 1934 Act, other than registered investment companies, to assess the effectiveness of their internal control and include in their annual reports a report of management on the company's internal control over financial reporting.
+1.96 In addition to the previously mentioned regulations, in June 2003 the SEC adopted rules requiring companies subject to the reporting requirements of the 1934 Act (other than registered investment companies), to assess the effectiveness of their internal control and include in their annual reports a report of management on the company's internal control over financial reporting.
 The rule also mandates quarterly reports on changes in internal control.
-See paragraphs 1.108-.111 and 1.117 for additional information regarding these rules.
+See paragraphs 1.98-.101 and 1.107 for additional information regarding these rules.

-1.107 The banking regulatory agencies also implemented regulations in connection with the Sarbanes-Oxley Act.
+1.97 The banking regulatory agencies also implemented regulations in connection with the Sarbanes-Oxley Act.
 These regulations can affect nonpublic as well as public entities.
 These regulations include the following: